shenwei356/kmcp/docs/usage.md

      The default value is:  (#unikFiles/#threads + 7) / 8 * 8
   4. Use flag -x/--block-sizeX-kmers-t, -8/--block-size8-kmers-t,
-     and -1/--block-size1-kmers-t to separately create indexes for inputs with huge number of k-mers, for precise control of database size.
+     and -1/--block-size1-kmers-t to separately create indexes for inputs with a huge number of k-mers, for precise control of database size.

 References: